-One month before first day at work:
+One month before the first day at work:

 Before you return to work:

-Make sure you have a good pumping situation at work and if there are concern start troubleshooting with your boss now.
+Make sure you have a good pumping situation at work and if there are concerns start troubleshooting with your boss now.
 Verify where and when you will be able to pump.
 Does the room have a door and a lock?
 Is it publicly accessible?
 Will there be a pump available for you to use?
-Lastly where will you store the milk and how will you label it so it doesn’t get confused with coffee creamer?
+Lastly, where will you store the milk and how will you label it so it doesn’t get confused with coffee creamer?

 Once you are back to work:

 You should have enough milk stored, and available for the first day back to work.
 To maintain this supply, you should nurse the baby as much as possible when you are at home.
-While working a normal 8-hour work day, you can pump:
+While working a normal 8-hour workday, you can pump: